HariOmChadha/MolBTR/README.md

 ### Dataset

-The datasets used can be found here:
+The datasets used can be found in `GNN_BT_Data` folder

 ### Pre-training

-To train the MolBTR, where the configurations and detailed explaination for each variable can be found in `config.yaml`
+To train the MolBTR, where the configurations and detailed explanation for each variable can be found in `config.yaml`

 - Use the jupyter notebook called `main.ipynb`